Crunchyroll-Community/CrunchyComments/README.md

 ## ⚙️ Technical Details

-- The interface that loads Disqus is hosted on GitHub Pages:
+- The comments interface is hosted on **GitHub Pages**:
   - 💡 Reliable, fast, and zero-cost hosting
   - 🌐 Global CDN for speedy comment loading
-- The extension sends page metadata via query parameters to load the relevant thread.
+- The extension passes metadata via query parameters to load the relevant thread in the Disqus embed.
+- We chose **Disqus** and **GitHub Pages** because they require zero maintenance, making this solution lightweight and reliable — unlike other alternatives that depend on custom servers or APIs which can go down or break.

 ---